praveenoruganti/praveenoruganti-javascript/1_Introduction/ReadMe.md

 - **Increased interactivity** You can create interfaces that react when the user hovers over them with a mouse or activates them via the keyboard.
 - **Rich interfaces** You can use JavaScript to include such items as drag and drop components and sliders to have a Rich interface to your site visitors.

+## Disadvantages of JavaScript
+- **Client-Side Security**  Since JavaScript code is executed on the client-side, bugs and oversights can sometimes be exploited for malicious purposes.
+Because of this, some people choose to disable JavaScript entirely.
+- **Browser Support**  While server-side scripts always produce the same output, different browsers sometimes interpret JavaScript code differently.
+These days the differences are minimal, and you shouldn't have to worry about it as long as you test your script in all major browsers.

 ## Tools needed
 - Web Browser([Chrome](https://www.google.com/chrome/?brand=CHBD&brand=FKPE&gclid=Cj0KCQiA5vb-BRCRARIsAJBKc6IjMi1GbbkXQKjcpNOnOQVuXI8nmkx54QpyhTUpiDVEXAI32lHhvToaAtE-EALw_wcB&gclsrc=aw.ds))
 - Code Editor([VSCode](https://code.visualstudio.com/download))